blvkhakr/Acunetix-API-Automation/README.md

 # Acunetix-API-Automation
 Just a bunch of scripts for Acunetix automation ranging from downloading discovery data to running scans.

+### main.py  ###
+Runs the main script and imports issues and discovery modules

 ### discovery.py  ###
-A script that makes an API call to Acunetix pulling down all the domains from the discovery, exports it into a .csv file.
+A module that makes an API call to Acunetix pulling down all the domains from the discovery, exports it into a .csv file.
 The script goes a little further and combines the domains into urls.

- ***NEXT STEPS:***
-  - [ ] Automatically run scripts on monthly basis (figure out a day)
-  - [ ] Remvoe old domains and archive them in txt file to validate w/ teams
-  - [ ] Ensure all domains have an IP address associated if not look it up and populate column with IP addresses
-    - [ ] check to see what IP addresses are active

 ### issues.py  ###
-A script that makes an API call to Acunetix pulling down all the domains from the discovery, exports it into a .csv file.
-The script goes a little further and combines the domains into urls.
+A module that pulls down all the issues for specific websites/groups.